JackAdams/meteor-editable-text/README.md

 (other client side callback functions are `beforeUpdate`,`afterUpdate`,`beforeRemove`,`afterRemove` -- they each receive the document and Collection as their parameters and have the full widget data as `this`)

+For all callbacks, the values of the parameters must be the (string) names of functions, not the functions themselves.
+These functions have to be in the global scope, although you can do something like `executeBefore="myNamespace.executeBeforeCallback"`, provided `myNamespace` is in the global scope.
+They receive the widget's data as `this`.

 `eventType="mousein"` will make the text to become editable when the cursor goes over the editable text (other events can be used too) -- the default is `"click"`

 `type="number"` will mean the value entered is stored as a `NumberInt` value in mongo (the default is `type="string"`)